operator-framework/java-operator-sdk/docs/content/en/docs/features/_index.md

 ```

-Of course, you will need to specify a `SecondaryToPrimaryMapper`, since the default that
+You will also need to specify a `SecondaryToPrimaryMapper`, since the default one
-is based on owner references naturally won't work, rather use the one that supports annotations.
+is based on owner references and won't work across cluster instances.
+You could, for example, use the provided implementation that relies on annotations added to the secondary resources to identify the associated primary resource.

 See related [integration test](https://github.com/operator-framework/java-operator-sdk/tree/main/operator-framework/src/test/java/io/javaoperatorsdk/operator/baseapi/informerremotecluster).